About The Pittsburgh Promise

 Pittsburgh, PA 15219

-CCAC Staff for Pittsburgh Promise Scholars, located at the Allegheny Campus, are available Monday - Friday from 8:30 a.m. to 4:30 p.m.
+CCAC staff for Pittsburgh Promise scholars are available Monday through Friday from 8:30 a.m. to 4:30 p.m. at the Allegheny Campus.

 Secretary, Specialized Programs